On Women and Wine

 Women make up about 60% of the wine market.
 According to a study conducted by the Wine Market Council, women under 30 are out-buying their male counterparts 2 to 1.
 In my case, this can’t simply be explained by my effort to educate myself on wine or even the fact that it’s so cheap in Spain (to the tune of 3 Euros a bottle, by the way), since I prefer wine even when I have to pay a little more.
 So why are millions of women reaching for wine over any other beverage?

 For me, wine certainly seems like a more “natural” option.
 It’s naturally fruity and sweet and flavorful without any additives or extra sugar.
 For those of us who try to be health-conscious, a glass of dry, red wine might seem like a better option than a beer or mixed drink.
-Plus, we’ve all heard that a glass of red a day has health benefits, so maybe part of that very American “more is always better” mindset has convinced me that if one glass is good, then two and three should be fine too.
+Plus, we’ve all heard that a glass of red a day has health benefits, so maybe part of that very American “more is always better” mentality has convinced me that if one glass is good, then two and three should be fine too.
 If wine is healthy then it must be harmless.

 It’s also what fancy rich people drink, so drinking it makes me feel classy.
 Perhaps there’s something to be said about wine as a social signifier, as if drinking it suddenly makes you more sophisticated and worldly (though this idea is pretty comical considering how much box wine Millenials consume).
 Wine also goes well with other indulgences like cheese and chocolate, so why not round out a night of self care after a stressful week with a few glasses?
 It’s a treat, a way of pampering yourself, even a part of your self-care regimen.
 How could something associated with class and comfort be dangerous?